opendocsg/opendoc-state-courts-practice-directions/PART-10-Documents-And-Authorities-For-Use-In-Court.md

 ### Bundle of authorities

-(9) The bundle of authorities to be prepared by each party should:
+(9) Hard copies of the bundle of authorities to be prepared by each party should:

 > (a) contain all the authorities, cases, statutes, subsidiary legislation and any other materials relied on;